penrose/penrose/packages/docs-site/docs/bloom/tutorial/interactivity.md

 Constraining each planet to their orbit is a fundamentally a different kind of constraint than the kinds we can give to the optimizer;
 where before we were only specifying what kinds of diagrams the optimizer should converge to, now we want to specify where the user is allowed to set a shape’s position.
-Additionally, when the user does drag their mouse outside of the legal region, we need some way to define where the shape should actually go&mdash;a kind of projection.
+Additionally, when the user does drag their mouse outside the legal region, we need some way to define where the shape should actually go&mdash;a kind of projection.
 Bloom allows you express both of these behaviors with a `dragConstraint`: